-- (1) If the CCV is marginally unacceptable and the direction of bias is well defined, then the data is qualified as follows: For low bias, qualify detections with the J- flag and nondetections with the UN flag.
-For high bias, qualify detections with the J+ flag and nondetections with the U flag. - (2) If the CCV is marginally unacceptable and the direction of bias is not well defined, then qualify detections with the J flag and nondetections with the UN flag. - (3) If the CCV is grossly unacceptable and the direction of bias is well defined, then qualify the associated sample results as follows: - (a) For low bias, qualify all nondetections with the R flag.
-When an AL is not specified, qualify detections with the J- flag.
-If an AL is specified, then qualify detections less than the AL with the X flag and qualify detections greater than the AL with the J- flag. - (b) For high bias, qualify all nondetections with the U flag.
+(1) If the CCV is marginally unacceptable and the direction of bias is well defined, then the data is qualified as follows: For low bias, qualify detections with the J- flag and non-detections with the UN flag.
+For high bias, qualify detections with the J+ flag and non-detections with the U flag.

+(2) If the CCV is marginally unacceptable and the direction of bias is not well defined, then qualify detections with the J flag and non-detections with the UN flag.

+(3) If the CCV is grossly unacceptable and the direction of bias is well defined, then qualify the associated sample results as follows:

+(a) For low bias, qualify all non-detections with the R flag.
+When a PAL is not specified, qualify detections with the J- flag.
+If a PAL is specified, qualify detections less than the PAL with the X flag and qualify detections greater than the PAL with the J- flag.

+(b) For high bias, qualify all non-detections with the U flag.
 Qualify detections with the J+ flag.
-However, when an AL is specified, it may be appropriate to qualify detections greater than the AL with the X flag.
+However, when a PAL is specified, it may be appropriate to qualify detections greater than the PAL with the X flag.
 Alternatively, it may be desirable to obtain additional information from the laboratory before completing the evaluation.
-For example, additional data could be requested to determine if the high CCV recovery resulted from "carry over" or improper integrations - (4) If the CCV is grossly unacceptable and the direction of bias is not well defined, then qualify nondetections with the R flag.
-When an AL is not specified, qualify detections with the J flag.
-If an AL is specified, qualify detections with the X flag.
-(However, if possible and practical, the magnitude of the uncertainty relative to the proximity of the detection to the AL should be taken into account.) - b.
+For example, additional data could be requested to determine if the high CCV recovery resulted from "carry over" or improper integrations.

+(4) If the CCV is grossly unacceptable and the direction of bias is not well defined, qualify non-detections with the R flag.
+When a PAL is not specified, qualify detections with the J flag.
+If a PAL is specified, qualify detections with the X flag.
+(However, if possible and practical, the magnitude of the uncertainty relative to the proximity of the detection to the PAL should be considered.)

+b.
 The qualification strategies discussed above are illustrated in Table 9-1 (where it is assumed that each CCV must be within 10% of its expected values).
-However, CCV failures must be interpreted in the context of other instrumental and batch QC results using professional judgement.
-In particular, a result may still be acceptable when an associated CCV does not fall within the CCV acceptance limits because the uncertainty tolerance for instrumental performance is typically more stringent than that for overall method performance.
+However, CCV failures must be interpreted in the context of other instrumental and batch QC results using professional judgment.
+A result may still be acceptable when an associated CCV does not fall within the CCV acceptance limits because the uncertainty tolerance for instrumental performance is typically more stringent than that for overall method performance.
 For example, if the CCV recovery must be within 10% of its expected value and the LCS must be within 20% of its expected value, but the CCV recovery is 85% and the LCS recovery is 80%, then overall accuracy of the associated sample results is still acceptable.
 In general, if the direction of bias is well defined and the LCS is in control, sample qualification is not required when the CCV recovery is marginally unacceptable.
 (However, under these circumstances contractual corrective action may be appropriate.)